mapcode-foundation/mapcode-cpp/README.md

 * 1.50

+    Major release.
+This version is not compatible with mapcode 1.4x!
     Added 22-chararcter post-processing of all-digit mapcodes for the Greek alphabet.
     Retired legacy aliases EAZ and SKM, AU-QL, AU-TS, AU-NI and AU-JB.
     Retired legacy Antarctica claims AT0 through AT8.

 * 1.41.1